FE-Schrift: Adoption process

-Other countries have begun to introduce a forgery-impeding script as well, either taking over the FE-Schrift or using a derivative variant.
+Other countries have begun to introduce a forgery-impeding script as well, either directly adopting the FE-Schrift or using a derivative variant.
 Taking over the original design, including the Euro license plate format, is generally cost effective – while in many countries the car license plates are produced by the state it is not the case in Germany.
 In Germany the car owner has to pay for a new license plate which gets a license stamp to be valid on the road (the round stamp is placed between county code and the local registration code).
 In the vicinity of the vehicle registration offices several small shops compete to press a license plate on the spot – their printing machines are highly standardized and the German license plate design is tailored to allow for cheap production in high quality.

 Specifically in Europe some countries started to adopt the style of registration plates of the European Union even before becoming full members.
 The main difference is that EU registrations plates may bear a circle of stars as present in the European Union flag.
 The usage of stars is however completely optional, even after becoming a full member.
 The license plates may not need to be changed to be valid but new license plates may be issued with that hint to the EU membership.